CyberSqu1rr3l/capture_the_flag/try_hack_me/walkthroughs/google_dorking/README.md

 QUESTION 2
 -----------------------------------------------------------------------------------------
+**What is the name of the technique that "Search Engines" use to retrieve this information about websites?**

+Search Engines use *crawling* to traverse every URL and file on a website

 QUESTION 3
 -----------------------------------------------------------------------------------------
+**What is an example of the type of contents that could be gathered from a website?**

 QUESTION 4
 -----------------------------------------------------------------------------------------
+**Where would "robots.txt" be located on the domain "ablog[.]com"?**

 QUESTION 5
 -----------------------------------------------------------------------------------------
+**If a website was to have a sitemap, where would that be located?**

 QUESTION 6
 -----------------------------------------------------------------------------------------
+**How would we only allow "Bingbot" to index the website?**

 QUESTION 7
 -----------------------------------------------------------------------------------------
+**How would we prevent a "Crawler" from indexing the directory "/dont-index-me/"?**

 QUESTION 8
 -----------------------------------------------------------------------------------------
+**What is the extension of a Unix/Linux system configuration file that we might want to hide from "Crawlers"?**

 QUESTION 9
 -----------------------------------------------------------------------------------------
+**What is the typical file structure of a "Sitemap"?**

 QUESTION 10
 -----------------------------------------------------------------------------------------
+**What real life example can "Sitemaps" be compared to?**

 QUESTION 11
 -----------------------------------------------------------------------------------------
+**Name the keyword for the path taken for content on a website.**

 QUESTION 12
 -----------------------------------------------------------------------------------------
 QUESTION 13